bcwvq6/Hexapawn/README.md

 # Hexapawn
 A simple game in which the computer learns to beat the player.

-Needed modules: numpy, os, time, color,
+Needed modules: copy, numpy, os, time, colorama, termcolor

+This is my python implementation of the two-player game invented by Martin Gardner.